 Some cases which illustrate the range of matters in which Allan has been involved are as follows:

-- Trinidad Cement Limited & Arawak Cement Co Limited v The State of Barbados; Rock Hard Cement v The State of Barbados & The Caribbean Community CCJ OJ 6 ruling that where COTED allowed a Member State to charge taxes higher than the regional tariff on the importation of cement from outside the region, there was no need for the Member State to obtain approval from COTED to revert to the CET.
+- Trinidad Cement Limited & Arawak Cement Co Limited v The State of Barbados; Rock Hard Cement v The State of Barbados & The Caribbean Community CCJ OJ 1(OJ)- ruling on whether State of Barbados must obtain approval from the Council of Trade to revert to the CARICOM Common External Tariff after a derogation was allowed.

 - Williamson & Roberts v Port Authority of Jamaica JMCA Civ 8 determining whether retired employees entitled to recover a discretionary retirement benefit notwithstanding Auditor General’s report that Ministry of Finance guidelines prohibited such grant.